 People who experience the world differently sometimes find counselling difficult; it can be challenging to communicate and understand the process.

-This is because counselling was not originally designed for clients who experience LD/ASD traits.
+This is because counselling was not originally designed for clients who have learning disabilities.

 However, with a counsellor who is aware of how to adapt counselling to suit you, and experience in this area, counselling can be as beneficial to you as it is for anyone else.